Teishebaini: History

 The site was discovered in 1939 after being buried for more than two and a half millennia.
 A cuneiform inscription had been found three years earlier that led to the discovery of the ancient city.
 It read, 'Rusa Argishti-hini' which translates to "Rusa, son of Argishti" also known as Rusa II.
 Another set of cuneiform inscriptions were found written upon a bronze belt and bronze bolt, both bearing the words "Rusa Argishti, fortress of the city of Teishebaini."
 The inscriptions helped date the site and tell who its builder was.
-In 1941 an bronze statuette of the god Teisheba was found within the citadel.
+In 1941 a bronze statuette of the god Teisheba was found within the citadel.
 The excavations here are considered one of the most important archaeological discoveries and findings in the Middle East, the Near East and Asia Minor.
 Some of the findings include carved ivory, stone, ceramics, metal figurines, pottery and an astonishing wide variety of bronze domestic tools and utensils, military equipment decorated with mythological symbols, forms and animals, daggers, swords, helmets, arrows, quivers, shields of an advanced metallurgy, as well as vases, bracelets, earrings and medallions in gold and varied sets of other jewelry.
 Pottery found in the site was either painted black or had painted designs such as waves of water.